The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

 - Earns a monthly salary equal to two times the California minimum wage for full-time employment.

-A California employee qualifies for the professional exemption if the employee:
+A California employee qualifies for the professional exemption if the employee meets one of the following requirements:

 - Earns a monthly salary equal to at least two times the state minimum wage for full-time employment.